marcuslim835/co-opeDown/README.md

 The user guide is meant to provide brief information to the user about the game co-opeDown.
 For detailed information and explanation as to how the game works, proceed to the [Developer Guide](https://github.com/marcuslim835/co-opeDown#developer-guide "For developers who are interested in our implementation") below.

 ### 1.1.1 Installing the Game
-For Windows Users: Download the "Windows" folder and run co-opeDown.exe to play the demo.
+For Windows Users: Download the "Windows" folder and run co-opeDown.exe to play the demo. <br>
 For Mac Users: ???

 ### 1.1.2 Player Controls